How I Afford a Life of Travel: All The Ways I Make Money While Traveling

 Back in 2015, I left Mexico on a one-way ticket with a total of $1000 in my bank account and zero plans to go back home any time soon.

-Four years later, I’ve been to fifty countries, lived in Thailand, spent six months backpacking Africa, and met the love of my life in Germany.
+Four years later, I’ve been to fifty countries, lived in Thailand, spent six months backpacking Africa, and met the love of my life in Germany (2021 edit: turns out he wasn’t the love of my life 🤡).
 Oh, and I have way more money in my bank account than I did back then.
 These days, I make money while traveling through a combination of travel blogging and a few freelance gigs.
 I can’t believe that, in just under a year, I’ve managed to build a business that allows me to work and make money while traveling!

 So how the hell did I do it?